-How to keep your pets safe at Easter
+How to keep your dog safe at Easter

-Our top tips to keep your pets safe and happy during this spring-time season
+Our top tips to keep your dog safe and happy during this spring-time season

 Although this is a danger that most, if not all, pet owners are aware of, Easter poses a higher risk of your furry friend ingesting chocolate.
+This is due to a toxin called Theobromine, a chemical found in the plants used in chocolate manufacture.
+Humans are able to break down Theobromine quickly enough for it not to act as a poison.
+However, dogs metabolise the chemical much slower, meaning it can have detrimental effects.
 Chocolate Easter eggs are available in abundance during this time, and keeping a close eye on your pets can be hard when spending time with family.
 Here are the symptoms to look out for if your pet has chocolate poisoning:

 - Dehydration or excessive thirst